-The governing body of Ellingham Church of England Primary School is the Admissions Authority for the school and they intend to admit up to 15 pupils to the reception year group in September 2018/19.
+The governing body of Ellingham Church of England Primary School is the Admissions Authority for the school and they intend to admit up to 15 pupils to the reception year group in September 2019/2020.
 This arrangement follows consultation between the governing body, the LA, all other schools in the area and all other Admission Authorities in the area.
-This admissions Policy follows the statutory requirements of the school Admissions code 2014.
+The Governing Body have made every effort to ensure that these arrangements comply.